ansys/pyaedt/doc/source/EDBAPI/LayerData.rst

-EDB Layer classes
+EDB layer classes
 =================
-These classes are the containers of layer and stacup manager of EDB API-.
+These classes are the containers of layer and stackup manager of EDB API-.

 .. code:: python